bautret/Tutorials/SQL/README.md

 FROM table
 ```

 You don't have to select everything.
 You can choose the columns that are interesting to you.
+Each column is separated by a comma, except the last one.
+You don't have to go to the following line for each new element, but it adds to readability.

 ```sql
 SELECT column_1,